vendure-ecommerce/deity-falcon-vendure-api/README.md

 ## Current Status

-Currently I have implemented basic product list & detail views.
+Currently I have implemented basic product list & detail views and adding to cart (but not adjusting cart).
 It is very experimental and most aspects are not yet working.

 ## Development